 Applying for an Archaeology Research Excavation Grant

 The Royal Irish Academy, together with the National Monuments Service runs an annual grant scheme for Archaeological Research Excavations.
-This is the only fund in Ireland which supports independent research excavations on the island of Ireland and welcomes applications for new excavations, continuing excavations and post excavation work.
-This longstanding fund has financed more than 90 excavations in Ireland, thus enabling scholars to make a substantial contribution to our knowledge of the past.
+This is the only fund in Ireland which supports independent research excavations in the Republic of Ireland, and welcomes applications for new excavations, continuing excavations and post excavation work.
+This longstanding fund has financed more than 100 excavations in Ireland, thus enabling scholars to make a substantial contribution to our knowledge of the past.

 How to apply